How to get Netflix on TV

 Netflix on Virgin Media

-Here is the latest pricing and offers for their most popular bundles:
+Here are the latest prices and offers for some of Virgin Media's most popular TV bundles with Netflix:

 Package TV Broadband Monthly price Upfront price Contract term

-It's possible to upgrade the Netflix plan to Standard or Premium for an extra £6 or £13 per month respectively.
+It's possible to upgrade the included Netflix plan to Netflix Standard or Netflix Premium for an additional £6 or £13 per month respectively.

-Customers who take Flex with any Virgin Media broadband deal will also be able to add Netflix to their bill and benefit from an additional 10% saving, reducing the price of Netflix Standard from £12.99 down to £11.69.
+Customers who take Flex with any Virgin Media broadband deal can also add Netflix to their bill and receive an ongoing 10% bill credit, reducing the cost of Netflix Standard compared with subscribing directly.

-All existing Virgin Media TV customers can still add Netflix to their plan at the usual prices, through either the 360 TV box, Stream box, or the older V6 box.
+All existing Virgin Media TV customers can still add Netflix to their plan at standard prices through the 360 TV box, Stream box, or the older V6 box.

 Read more in our Virgin Media TV review.